entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-project-bundle.md

   > **Note**
   >
-  > The first time you run this command it pushes all of the layers.
-Subsequent runs will be much faster.
+  > All of the layers are pushed the first time you run this command, which takes time.
+Subsequent runs are much faster.

 Output:
 ```